-Situated in the state of Karnataka, Bandipur National Park was once the hunting grounds of the Maharaja of Mysore.
-It was later established as a reserve in 1974 under project tiger and these deciduous forests rich in wildlife have become a popular tourist attraction since then.
-It is 80 km from Mysore enroute Ooty which is a popular tourist destination in Tamil Nadu.
-Due to a lot of wildlife casualties due to speeding vehicles, a ban on traffic between 9 PM to 6 AM has been established to ensure the safety of the animal population.
+Situated in Karnataka, Bandipur National Park was once the hunting grounds of the Maharaja of Mysore.
+It was later established as a reserve in 1974 under Project Tiger and these deciduous forests rich in wildlife have become a popular tourist attraction since then.
+It is 80 km from Mysore enroute Ooty in Tamil Nadu.
+Due to a lot of wildlife casualties because of speeding vehicles that go through the park, a ban on traffic between 9 PM to 6 AM has been established to ensure the safety of the animals of the park.

 Download Bandipur National Park PDF Guide

 ₹ 7,400 onwards

 ₹ 799 onwards

 ₹ 383 onwards

 Scenic Beauty.
 Various species of flora and fauna.